-Game Mode is a new Windows 10 feature that will be available to all users in the Creators Update.
+Game Mode is a new feature that is available to all users of Windows 10 Creators Update.
 It promises to make Windows 10 great for gamers, by preventing system background activities and by offering a more consistent gaming experience.
 Even if your hardware configuration is modest, the Game Mode makes games more playable.
 Did we manage to make you curious about it?
 If yes, then read on.
 In this guide, we explain what Game Mode is, how it works, and how to turn it on in games.
 We also explore the limitations of this feature.
-If you’re curious to know more, read on:
+If you're curious to know more, read on:

 What is Game Mode in Windows 10?

 Game Mode was created to help boost performance in games, regardless of your computer's age or hardware configuration.
 According to Microsoft, it is designed to do two things: increase the frames per second you get in games and offer a more consistent gaming experience.
 You can view more information in the video below.

 What does "consistent gaming experience" mean?
 Microsoft says that's about avoiding extreme slowdowns and very low framerates.
 If you're a gamer, it's certain that you know what this is all about: you play a game, and it runs smoothly for some time.
 Then comes a fight with the boss at the end of the level you're on and the framerate drops, the game becomes less responsive, and you lose the fight because your Windows computer couldn't handle things well.
 That's not a positive ending, right?

 This where Game Mode steps in and tries to squeeze every bit of performance from your Windows 10 computer.
 When enabled, Windows 10 prioritizes processor and graphics card resources to your game.
 With the launch of Windows 10 October 2018 Update, Game Mode can also stop Windows Update from installing drivers and showing restart notifications during game play.
 Hopefully, that might be enough to keep the framerate stable and provide you with a more "consistent gameplay experience."
 The Game Mode is not designed to increase the highest framerate on high-end hardware.